developmentseed/collecticons-processor/README.md

   Commands:
     compile [options] <source-folder>          Compile the font from svg icons bundle <source-folder> <destination-file>  Compile the font outputting a zip file.
-Contains all the used icons, the fonts, stylesheet and preview.
+Contains all the used icons, stylesheet and preview.
 ```

 ### Compile